 We are aware that many children and young people are the victims of different kinds of abuse and that they can be subjected to social factors that have an adverse impact upon their lives, such as domestic violence or substance misuse.
-There are also customs practiced by some believers that are unlawful in England and which place children and young people at risk.
-These include forced and under-age marriages; honour killings; female circumcision; and ritualistic abuse.
+There are also customs practised by some believers that are unlawful in England and which place children and young people at risk.
+These include forced and under-age marriages; honour killings; female genital mutilation; and ritualistic abuse.

-We aim to create a safe and respectful environment for worship within which children and young people can thrive and places of worship can practice in the security of clear guidance.
+We aim to create a safe and respectful environment for worship within which children and young people can thrive and places of worship can Practisein the security of clear guidance.

-These guidelines are for the use of all paid staff, volunteers, and visitors.
+These guidelines are for the use of all workers who are working with children; including paid staff, volunteers, and visitors.
 We will make them available to the parents and carers of the children and young people to whom we offer a service.
 Through them, we will endeavour to ensure that:

-- Children and young people are listened to, valued and respected - All members of Community Church are aware of the need to be alert to the signs of abuse and know what to do with their concerns - All paid staff and volunteers are subject to rigorous recruitment procedures and may require a Disclosure and Barring Service (DBS) clearance check, depending on the role they are undertaking.

-All paid staff and volunteers are given appropriate support and safeguarding children training.
-We will expect all paid staff and volunteers to sign a copy of the safeguarding children policy indicated that they have read the policy, have been trained in the policies application and agree to adhere to it.
+- Children and young people are listened to, valued and respected - All members of Community Church are aware of the need to be alert to the signs of abuse and know what to do with their concerns - All workers are subject to rigorous recruitment procedures and will require a Disclosure and Barring Service (DBS) check. - All workers are given appropriate support and safeguarding children training both prior to starting and at regular intervals.
+We will expect workers to sign a copy of the safeguarding children policy indicating that they have read the policy, have been trained in the policy's application and agree to adhere to it.